 In managing its corporate political activities, TI distinguishes between the following types of corporate political activities:

 As permitted by law, corporate resources are used to support lobbying activities including staffing and expenses of the TI government relations organization and other employees who engage in lobbying activities.
 Corporate resources are also used to hire consultants to support lobbying, pay dues for associations and membership organizations that engage in lobbying, and support lobbying coalitions created to advocate for specific public policy outcomes.
 A listing of TI memberships in trade associations that engage in lobbying activities in the U.S. can be found here.
-TI does not knowingly contribute to 501(C)(4) organizations engaged in election activities.
+TI does not contribute to 501(C)(4) organizations for the purposes of making political contributions or influencing elections.

 TI closely monitors lobby registration and reporting requirements of federal, state and local government, as well as tax laws and regulations relating to lobbying, to ensure compliance by the corporation, its officers and employees with applicable law.
 As required by law, TI files documentation detailing its lobbying activities with appropriate federal and state government entities.